 While a device is being edited, an asterisk () will appear next to the device name in the Network Tree.
 This asterisk will remain until the configuration is written to either the program file or to the master.

 Master Tab

-Displays status information for the selected master and all slaves associated with the master.
-It is also used to add slave devices and merge COM Profibus configurations.
+Displays status information for the selected master and its slaves.
+Slave devices can be edited, and COM Profibus configurations can be merged under this tab.